ozihler/teamsmells/chapters/The-Gas-Lighter.md

 # The Gas-Lighter
 ## Explanation
-* The Gas-Lighter is someone who manipulates team perceptions, creating a divisive reality where they are seen as the victim or hero, and others are portrayed negatively.
-They use deception and lies to influence others, altering the team's understanding of situations to their advantage.
+* The Gas-Lighter is someone who manipulates individual and team perceptions, creating an alternative reality where they are seen as the victim or hero, and others are portrayed negatively, even though objectively judged, it would be the other way around.
+* They use deception and lies to influence individuals, altering the team's understanding of situations to their advantage.
 * Gas-lighting can take many forms, from subtle manipulation to outright deceit, and can be difficult to detect.
-* It is not uncommon for team leads or managers to engage in gas-lighting, using their authority to manipulate team dynamics and perceptions.
+* It is not uncommon for team leads or managers to engage in gas-lighting, using their authority to manipulate team members, team dynamics, and perceptions.
-* Typical sentences of the gas lighter are "*you have misunderstood that*".
+* An often heard sentence of a gas-lighter is in the vicinity of "*you have misunderstood that*".

 ## Why is it a problem?
+* The victims of gas-lighters may feel confused, isolated, demoralized, and sometimes even feel like going crazy, leading to decreased productivity and engagement.
+* Manipulation undermines trust.
-This manipulation undermines trust, fosters a toxic environment, and distracts from productive work.
+* Fosters a toxic environment, and distracts from productive work.
 It can lead to conflict, reduced morale, and impaired team cohesion.

 ## How to fix it?
 Addressing gas-lighting involves promoting transparency, encouraging open communication, and ensuring accountability.
 Leaders must be vigilant and intervene to address and rectify manipulative behaviors.